 5 – Ask About Manpower And Equipment

-When hiring someone it is not just about the photos.
 When creating your event budget, get the most bang for your buck.
 You must consider who is taking the photos and what equipment they have available.
 You’d be surprised to know how many people think all a photographer needs is a camera or two.

 Ask your Photographer what type of lighting equipment comes with their photography packages.
-Ask them if they have shot at your wedding or event venue before.
+If they have shot at your wedding or event venue before.
 Ask them if they have second shooter.
 A second shooter is an additional person that is able to take photos in places and of people where the initial Photographer cannot.
 If you have a large fusion wedding or event with a lot of moving parts, there is no way that your main person is going to capture all of this.
 You need a second shooter.

 6 – Focus on the Details